 Oakland, CA — Jan David Winitz, President and founder of Claremont Rug Company, has spent more than three decades building a world-class inventory of art-level 19th century Oriental rugs from “The Second Golden Age of Persian Weaving.”
 Over the years, he has advised clients regarding how to effectively decorate their homes with antique carpets and how to build private collections.
 Earlier, he provided ArtDaily readers with insights about the history of antique rug collecting and the integral role they play in the contemporary home.
 This article addresses how to use the intrinsic unifying qualities of art-level antique rugs to integrate them into various decors and art collections.
-More information about Claremont’s inventory of over 4000 antique Persian, Caucasian and Turkish rugs is available on their website, where more 1000 of their Oriental carpets are showcased.
+More information about Claremont’s inventory of over 4000 antique Persian, Caucasian and Turkish rugs is available on their website, where 1,000+ of their Oriental carpets are showcased.

 Decorating with Rugs: Enhancing Your Home